SpyrosKou/rosjava_actionlib/README.md

     * Refactored code, grouping together common elements
 5. Robust detection of started ActionServer in waitForActionServerToStart
 6. Targeted to be used as part of other Java / ROS Java applications via gradle or maven, similar to other java libraries

+Other Changes:
+1. Client only responds to messages for the same GoalId.

 ## Requirements:
 * Java 11 or greater (OpenJDK should work).